5th Special Air Service: History

 The newly formed Company continued to train as an Independent Parachute Company, making extensive use of the schools and training facilities offered by the British (the first Parachutists wings worn by Belgians were earned at Ringway parachute school in early 1942).

 The unit was attached for 3 months to the 8th Parachute Battalion of the 6th Airborne Division in 1943, then spent a month in intensive training in December 1943 at the Allied Training Centre Inverlochy Castle (Fort William), and finally in February 1944, at Loudon Castle Camp, near Galston (Ayrshire) joining the Special Air Service (S.A.S.)
 Brigade.

 Like all military units and formations the men came from all walks of life.
 The volunteers included a former world cycling champion, lawyers, farmers, labourers, lumberjacks, a circus acrobat, a professional wrestler and three barons.
 The commanding officer was a qualified engineer and dentist.
 The men who volunteered came from across the world to fight Nazis.
 Not all of them could even speak the same language.
 Some spoke French, some Dutch and others only English.
 These differences of upbringing, class, lifestyle and even language might have seemed problematic, but esprit de corps developed within the unit.

 The role of the Belgian SAS parachutists during the Second World War was primarily sabotage, intelligence and reconnaissance.
 The men saw their first action towards the end of July 1944 in France.
-During the Ardennes offensive the unit was regrouped and equipped with armored jeeps.
+During the Ardennes offensive the unit was regrouped and equipped with armoured jeeps.
 As a reconnaissance squadron, they executed security and reconnaissance missions in support of the 6th British Airborne Division.
 They did so during the Battle of Bure.
 In 1945 they were used for counter-intelligence work that involved the location and arrest of top-ranking Nazis and war criminals.

 In the beginning of April 1945 the Belgian SAS Squadron consisted of three reconnaissance squads that deployed in the north of the Netherlands and in Germany.
-After the capitulation of the Germans on 8 May 1945 the Belgian SAS participated in 'Counter Intelligence' missions in both (Germany) and Denmark.
+After the capitulation of Nazi Germany on 8 May 1945 the Belgian SAS participated in 'Counter Intelligence' missions in Germany and Denmark.

-At the end of the war the Belgian SAS Regiment were the first Allied unit to set foot in Belgium and Germany and the only Belgian unit permanently on active deployment between July 1944 and May 1945.
-They were responsible for the capture of Admiral Doenitz's government in Flensburg and the German Foreign minister Ribbentrop.
+At the end of the war the Belgian SAS Regiment was the first Allied unit to set foot in Belgium and Germany, and the only Belgian unit permanently on active deployment between July 1944 and May 1945.
+They took part in the capture of Admiral Doenitz and the government he now led in Flensburg, the German Foreign minister Ribbentrop, and other senior Nazis.